-Valley-Wide Marketing and Sales
+Valley-Wide Sales and Marketing and Sales

-Funding from the assessment will be applied to marketing and sales programs that promote tourism in the valley and will encourage overnight stays in Napa Valley.
-Valley-wide marketing and sales programs are designed to promote, encourage, and support tourism and hospitality in Napa Valley and may include, but are not limited to:
+Sales and Funding from the assessment will be applied to marketing activities will seek to increase room night and sales, average daily rates, programs that promote tourism in the valley and occupancy rates for assessed lodging businesses.
+Saleswill encourage overnight stays in Napa Valley.
+Valley-wide marketing and Marketing activities account for 55.5% of the budget, approximately \$3,607,500sales programs are designed to promote, encourage, and support tourism and hospitality in Napa Valley and may include, but are not limited to: